Black-Owned Businesses you can support this Black History Month

 In a world where our dollars serve as a vote for the products and services that stick around and succeed, this Black History Month, let’s support the Black-owned businesses in our community that contribute to Austin being a vibrant and optimistic city.

-The Austin Black Business Journal maintains a list of Black-owned businesses in the Austin area that you can support.
 From restaurants to retail outlets, beauty services and more, supporting Black-owned businesses is a proven way to make a positive impact in the community all year long.

 The YMCA has a long history of creating equity and opportunity for Black communities.
 In 2000, the East Communities YMCA opened its doors as the first facility of its kind East of IH-35.
 It serves as a hub for the community and a source of pride, giving families and children a place to learn, grow and have fun together.